 Declaring interest income

 There are no deductions at source on interest earned on non-resident U.S. accounts as long as a certificate of non-resident status (W-8 BEN form) is filled out and submitted to the bank.
-This certificate, available at Desjardins Bank, is valid for 4 years.
+This certificate is available from the IRS (Internal Revenue Service).
 Interest paid by the bank is declared to the U.S. government.
 Account holders must declare interest income to the Canadian government authorities.

 Estate taxes on property in the U.S.